Additional Training Sites and Educational Experiences

 Family Medicine Inpatient Service (FMIS)

-The Family Medicine Inpatient Service provides a strong presence for Family Medicine in the UNC Hospitals system at UNC Hillsborough Hospital.
-A major portion of inpatient medical training for FM residents occurs on this service.
-Residents rotate through the service for 8 weeks in the first year, 12 weeks in the second year and 6 weeks in the third year of residency.
-This rotation consists of a broad spectrum of inpatient family medicine with educational emphases on the management of acutely ill patients, selection of therapeutic agents, appropriate consultation, and skills in interviewing, physical exam and critical appraisal of the literature.
+The Family Medicine Inpatient Service provides a strong presence for Family Medicine in the UNC Hospital system at UNC Hillsborough Hospital.
+A major portion of inpatient medical training for FM residents occurs on this busy service that provides care for a wide variety of conditions and acuity level that includes care of patients in an open ICU.
+Residents rotate through the service for 8 weeks in the first year, 12 weeks in the second year and 5-6 weeks in the third year of residency.
+This rotation consists of a broad spectrum of inpatient family medicine with educational emphases on the management of acutely ill patients, selection of therapeutic agents, appropriate consultation, and skills in interviewing, physical exam, point-of-care ultrasound, inpatient procedures, and critical appraisal of the literature.
 Multidisciplinary care is emphasized with case managers and pharmacists as key members of the team who actively participate in rounds.

-The Family Medicine Maternal and Child Health service provides obstetrical and newborn services for patients seen at the FMC practice and with our Rural Health Track residents at Prospect Hill and Siler City.
+The Family Centered Perinatal Care service provides obstetrical and newborn services for patients seen at the FMC practice and with our FQHC Track residents at Prospect Hill and Siler City.
 Second and third year residents cover this service.
 The focus is on continuity of care by providing prenatal care, assisting in labor and delivery, and then following the new dyad to the postpartum floor and after discharge from the hospital.
-The MCH service also handles the inpatient obstetrical care for women who seek their health care at the Orange County Health Departments and other Family Medicine community practices.
-Additionally, our MCH service provides physician backup to a freestanding birthing center operated locally by midwives.
-Our MCH service delivers approximately 450 babies per year.
+The FCPC service also handles the inpatient obstetrical care for patients who seek their health care at the Orange County Health Departments and other Family Medicine community practices.
+Our FCPC service delivers approximately 450 babies per year.

 Other UNC Rotations